 Career and Technical Education Teacher

 These teachers provide instruction in vocational and technical areas, such as culinary arts, healthcare, and auto repair.
 Employers usually require a bachelor's degree and work experience in the related subject matter for these positions.
 Public school teachers typically need to be certified or licensed as well.
-An average employment growth of 4% was projected by the BLS for this profession from 2014-2024.
-The BLS also reported median earnings of $55,190 per year for career and technical education teachers employed in middle schools as of 2015.
+Average employment growth of 4% was projected by the BLS for this profession from 2016-2026.
+The BLS also reported median earnings of $58,630 per year for career and technical education teachers employed in middle schools as of 2017.